 Timber supply in the NW is sourced from a broad distribution of forest land ownership (forest industrial lands, small private landowners and State and Federal lands).
 These sources represent a long term supply base from which mills purchase their timber supply.

-In 2019, approximately 60% of the log supply in the NW came from land that is owned by industrial and small private landowners, while the remainder was sourced from State, Federal and tribal lands.
+In 2020, approximately 60% of the log supply in the NW came from land that is owned by industrial and small private landowners, while the remainder was sourced from State, Federal and tribal lands.

-Our timber supply requirements at the Port Angeles sawmill are weighted almost even to western hemlock and Douglas-fir.
+Our timber supply requirements at the Port Angeles sawmill are weighted almost evenly to western hemlock and Douglas-fir.
+At our Molalla location, Douglas-fir is the prominent species, with smaller volumes of western hemlock and white fir.
 At our Longview location, we only purchase Douglas-fir.
-Douglas-fir is the prominent species, with smaller volumes of western hemlock and white fir at the Molalla sawmill.
-All three of these sawmills depend on private industrial landowners and small private landowners for most of their supply.
+All three of these sawmills depend on industrial landowners and small private landowners for most of their supply.
 The remainder of their supply is comprised of timber from State, Federal, and tribal lands.